roots/sage/doc/lib.md

 This file handles the clean URL rewrites and HTML5 Boilerplate `.htaccess`.
 [About the rewrites](rewrites.md).

+### init.php

+This file runs the initial theme setup and defines helper constants for later use

 ### metaboxes.php

 This file is a placeholder for you to put in custom metaboxes.
 We recommend the use of [Custom Metaboxes and Fields for WordPress](https://github.com/jaredatch/Custom-Metaboxes-and-Fields-for-WordPress).